manumolina/PanTEon/README.md

 * --out_report OUT_REPORT: Output CSV for the classification report.

 ## Supported TE tasks
-PanTEon was designed as a standardized and modular platform covering the full spectrum of TE analysis, from detection from genomes to curated TE libraries and annotations, while explicitly enabling the simultaneous training, inference, and comparison of multiple machine learning and deep learning models, and users can seamlessly integrate their own custom neural networks into the framework.
+PanTEon was designed as a standardized and modular platform covering the full spectrum of TE analysis, from detection from genomes to curated TE libraries and annotations, while explicitly enabling the simultaneous training, inference, and comparison of multiple machine learning and deep learning models.
+PanTEon also allows users to seamlessly integrate their own custom neural networks into the framework.

 **TE Identification**

 What it does

 The identification task focuses on detecting candidate TE sequences and their genomic coordinates, providing the initial input for downstream analysis.

-How it is performed in PanTEon (--identification parameter) Within PanTEon, inputs required to perform the identification are:
+How it is performed in PanTEon (--identification parameter)

+Within PanTEon, inputs required to perform the identification are:
 * a fasta file containing long sequences containing (or not) TEs.
 * A GFF file with the coordinate information of each TE inserted into the sequences contained in the fasta file (training module only)